mobinmob/void-66-services/conf/void-66boot-.md

 `66boot-initial-setup` is the first script written.
 It can be used to create basic `trees` (boot, default and runit) and enable:

 - the `boot@system` module service in the *boot* tree,
 - the `switch-initutils` service in the *default* tree and the
 - `runit` service in the *runit* tree.

 The default tree is set as the current tree and the runit tree is configured to run after the default.

-It also makes certain that the default *boot@system* environment file (configuration) is in the proper path and can be acceses using the `/etc/66rc.conf` symlink.
+It also makes certain that the default *boot@system* environment file (configuration) is in the proper path and can be accesed using the `/etc/66rc.conf` symlink.

 All that means that `66boot-initial-setup`, besides helping the user with basic configuration, implements a barebones policy for a 66-booted voidlinux system.
 This policy is modeled after the current official runit voidlinux policy.